FLorand/CuddlyCritters/readme.txt

 can you fix the webpage?
 If so the owner would like to request a few things:

-replace the not so cuddly photos! have a friendly greeting greet the costumer when they arrive at the site fix the bland color scheme find a more interesting photo layout
+Replace the not so cuddly photos! have a friendly greeting greet the costumer when they arrive at the site fix the bland color scheme find a more interesting photo layout